School of Creatology

 Wizard gnome sits on a log holding a sign that says "reach for the stars" while another gnome riding aw comet returns to earth from high in the sky.

-SHiNE: Creatology, the Subject of the nature and power of Creativity.
+Creatology is the Subject of the nature and power of Creativity

 Creatology focuses upon: